 • Advanced Planning involves the maintenance of the Local Coastal Program and its Land Use Plan, the City’s General Plan and the various elements it contains, and coordinates with regional planning agencies and the state to ensure consistency with the laws that govern land use, development, subdivision and environmental quality.

-Planning Department Mission Statement:
+Planning Division Mission Statement:

 To establish and maintain the policy and regulatory framework that will ensure the attainment of the community’s goals for conservation and growth management.